The person at the center of this case

 The hackers also collected credit card numbers and other personally identifiable information belonging to approximately 200,000 American consumers.
 In a single breach, the PLA obtained sensitive identifying information for nearly half of all American citizens, and personally identifiable information belonging to nearly a million citizens of the United Kingdom and Canada.

-PLA 54th Research Institute members begin hacking into Equifax protected computers
+PLA 54th Research Institute begins hacking Equifax protected computers

 Unauthorized access and data theft operations end